-If you asked me right now to recommend one book about how best to achieve effective corporate comms it would probably be Jenni Field’s Influential Internal Communication.
+If you asked me right now to recommend one book about how best to achieve effective corporate comms it would probably be Jenni Field ’s Influential Internal Communication.
 It’s an expertly written blueprint for navigating the transformation that so many organizations are currently experiencing.
-But it’s not exactly a beach read.
+But it’s not likely at the top of anyone's list of great summer reads.
 I mean, read whatever you want on vacation, but isn’t the whole point of taking time off to relax and forget about work?

-We asked some of our Staffbase communications experts to share their recommendations for summer beach (or couch) reading, keeping their role as communicators in mind.
+We asked some of our Staffbase communications experts to share their recommendations for great summer reads, keeping their role as communicators in mind.

 The Hidden Life of Trees, Peter Wohlleben

 We all know the healing power of nature.
 And the more the better.
-If you walk into a forest, the problems of that weird video call you just finished suddenly seem very far away.
-How great to learn that while wandering among the trees you can actually expand your professional horizon: Trees and their connected ecosystem are masters of communication.
-Peter Wohlleben, the enfant terrible of German forestry, a topic which usually finds rare interest, managed to publish a bestselling book about woods and forests (!), followed by a successful movie adaptation (!), and finally even made it to the New York Times bestseller list with the English translation of Das geheime Leben der Bäume.
-It's a highly recommended book, but be advised: after reading it you will look at trees — and communication — differently. — Martin Böhringer, Staffbase CEO
+Walking into a forest, the problems of that weird video call you just finished suddenly seem very far away.
+How great to learn that while wandering among the trees you can actually expand your professional horizon.
+Trees and their connected ecosystem are masters of communication.
+Peter Wohlleben, the enfant terrible of German forestry, a topic which usually finds little interest, managed to publish a bestselling book about woods and forests!
+A successful movie adaptation followed.
+And finally, it even made it to the New York Times bestseller list with the English translation of Das geheime Leben der Bäume.
+I recommend this book highly.
+But be certain: after reading it you will look at trees — and communication — differently. — Martin Böhringer, Staffbase CEO

 Jan Ullrich: The Best There Never Was, Daniel Friebe